Feeling overwhelmed by trade changes + what they mean for your brand? We're here to help!

 • Brands may face retaliatory tariffs on exports to these countries:

-• China has imposed up to 15% retaliatory tariffs on some U.S. goods
+• China has imposed up to 125% retaliatory tariffs on U.S. goods

-• Canada has imposed 25% retaliatory tariffs on U.S. goods
+• Canada has imposed 25% retaliatory tariffs on some U.S. goods

-• The de minimis exemption of no duties for items <$800 still applies….for now
+• The de minimis exemption of no duties for items <$800 still applies to countries outside of China….for now

 How brands can respond